MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ## Teams on VDI with chat and collaboration

 If your organization wants to only use chat and collaboration features in Teams, you can set user-level policies to turn off calling and meeting functionality in Teams.
+This feature level doesn't require Citrix Virtual Apps and Desktops.

 #### Set policies to turn off calling and meeting functionality